 Working from home also provides an opportunity to create a schedule that works around any necessary therapies or treatments while still being able to provide a structured workplace where the amount of work you do is rewarded.

-This flexibility gives home-based workers the opportunity to find balance between their work life and personal life.
+This flexibility gives home-based workers the opportunity to find a balance between their work life and personal life.

-The Challenges of Work from Home Jobs for People with Bipolar Disorder
+The Challenges of Work-from-Home Jobs for People with Bipolar Disorder

 Working from home has become more popular for people with bipolar disorder due to its flexibility, the reduced stress of not having to interact with colleagues, and the ability to tailor a work environment that suits them best.